fxkuehl/qmk_firmware/keyboards/keebio/iris/keymaps/kolibri/readme.md

      Thumb hold with FnLk:           Sym   Base Mouse
 ```

-The nav+fn layer has an inverted-T arrow key cluster in the home position of the right hand.
+The Fn layer has an inverted-T arrow key cluster in the home position of the right hand.
 Home and End keys are left and right of the Up key.
 PageUp/Down are on the inner index-finger column, where there are no mod-taps affecting key-repeat.
 Like on a normal keyboard, the arrow keys can be used one-handed.

 The left home row has Esc, Insert, Backspace, Delete, Enter, with Backspace and Delete on the strongest fingers.
 Enter is a little harder to reach on the inner column to avoid hitting it accidentally.